 It is important to remember that whether you are detained or not, your ability to defend yourself against removal under these methods is limited by time and the law.
 Your possibilities for relief from removal are greatly limited.
 If you receive any of the documents listed above, you should contact an experienced immigration attorney immediately to discuss your options.
 If you have a fear of returning to your country of citizenship or last habitual residence, it is important to tell this to the immigration officers immediately and tell every immigration officer you speak to that you have a fear of persecution upon removal.
 Immigration officers will either refer your case to an asylum officer, or send you to see an Immigration Judge to discuss your fear.

-Shorstein, Lasnetski and Gihon have experienced immigration attorneys who can try to help you defend against any method of removal that ICE uses against you.
+Lasnetski Gihon Law have experienced immigration attorneys who can try to help you defend against any method of removal that ICE uses against you.